-Gosar censured over AOC video as he compares himself to Alexander Hamilton
+Paul Gosar censured over AOC video as he compares himself to Alexander Hamilton

 “It doesn’t take a rocket scientist to glean that this is gender-coded language,” said Ms Speier, who is no stranger to violence herself, having survived multiple gunshot wounds suffered during the 1978 Jonestown Massacre as an aide to the late Rep Leo Ryan.

-“Twenty-three members of the House…have been censured for actions including insulting the speaker or using unparliamentary language.
-Certainly conduct by a member depicting murdering another member of the House deserves censure,” she continued, adding that she would introduce the same resolution if a Democrat committed the same offense as Mr Gosar.
+“Twenty-three members of the House … have been censured for actions including insulting the speaker or using unparliamentary language.
+Certainly conduct by a member depicting murdering another member of the House deserves censure,” she continued, adding that she would introduce the same resolution if a Democrat committed the same offence as Mr Gosar.

 Maryland Representative Steny Hoyer, the House Majority Leader, noted that one of the counterexamples offered by Mr McCarthy in Mr Gosar’s defence was a “non-analogous action”.